 Vegan Oatmeal Cookie Instructions

-For the full instructions and measurements for how to make this delicious recipe, please skip down to the recipe card at the bottom of the post!
+For the full instructions and measurements for making this delicious recipe, please refer to the recipe card at the bottom of the post!

-Use the following step-by-step instructions for how to make these delicious vegan oatmeal raisin cookies:
+Use the following step-by-step instructions to make these delicious vegan oatmeal raisin cookies:

 In a stand mixer fitted with the paddle attachment, cream the butter, brown sugar, and granulated sugar on medium speed until fluffy, about 2 minutes.